 - Add ginger and garlic and cook for about 1 minute until fragrant.

 - Reduce heat and add remaining ingredients except lime juice.
 Use a whisk to combine.

 - Add the lime juice and use a whisk to combine.

-- Sprinkle the peanut sauce with chopped peanuts for garnish if desired.
+- Put the sauce into individual small dipping bowls and serve with Chicken Satay Skewers, spring rolls, etc. Sprinkle the peanut sauce with chopped peanuts for garnish if desired.

-You can store the leftover peanut sauce in the fridge for a few days after making this.
-You may notice that the sauce begins to separate when in storage – this is normal.
-The fat from the coconut milk in the recipe tends to rise to the top.
+NOTE: You may notice that the sauce will separate when in storage or when sitting out – this is normal!
+The fat from the coconut milk used in the recipe tends to rise to the top.
 Just heat up the sauce again and give it a good stir before serving.